cloudogu/dogu-development-docs/docs/v3/concepts/artifacts_en.md

 ### ServiceAccountRequest / ServiceAccountProducer

-In the CES it is possible for different Dogus to interact with each other.
-For this, an appropriate ServiceAccount must be created at the target Dogu (Producer) for an accessing Dogu (Consumer).
+In the CES it is possible for different Dogus/Components to interact with each other.
+For this, an appropriate ServiceAccount must be created at the target Dogu/Component (Producer) for an accessing Dogu/Component (Consumer).
+This service-account relationship can therefore be freely chosen and is not limited to Dogus only.
+This mechanism also allows cyclical dependencies between producers and consumers.

 ServiceAccount creation can be controlled declaratively via the CRDs [`ServiceAccountRequest`](https://github.com/cloudogu/k8s-serviceaccount-lib/blob/main/docs/operations/serviceaccountrequest_cr_en.md) and [`ServiceAccountProducer`](https://github.com/cloudogu/k8s-serviceaccount-lib/blob/main/docs/operations/serviceaccountproducer_cr_en.md).

 **`ServiceAccountProducer`**

-If a Dogu offers an interface that can be used by other Dogus, it must provide a `ServiceAccountProducer-CR`.
-The `ServiceAccountProducer` defines how service accounts are created for the Dogu and which parameters are supported.
-Furthermore, the CR describes values that the Dogu – the Producer – returns after creating a service account.
-Each returned value is written as a key into the Secret referenced by the requesting Dogu – the Consumer.
+If a Producer offers an interface that can be used by other Dogus, it must provide a `ServiceAccountProducer-CR`.
+The `ServiceAccountProducer`-CR defines how service accounts are created for the Consumer and which parameters are supported.
+Furthermore, the CR describes values that the Producer returns after creating a service account.
+Each returned value is written as a key into the Secret referenced by the requesting the Consumer.

 **`ServiceAccountRequest`**

-If a Dogu needs a service account for another Dogu, it must request this via the `ServiceAccountRequest-CR` by naming a producer and optionally passing parameters.
-The resulting credentials of the request are written by the operator into a referenced Kubernetes Secret of the consuming Dogu.
+If a Consumer needs a service account for a Producer, it must request this via the `ServiceAccountRequest-CR` by naming a producer and optionally passing parameters.
+The resulting credentials of the request are written by the operator into a referenced Kubernetes Secret of the Consumer.
 If no reference to a Secret is declared in the `ServiceAccountRequest`, a Secret with the name of the ServiceAccountRequest resource is created.
 The CR is the counterpart to the `ServiceAccountProducer`.

 ## Distinction from Dogu V2